kpop-lyrics-hangul-and-translation

 Find the lyric video on YouTube, and the Hangul lyrics and English translation on Genius.

-By learning the lyrics to K-pop songs, you can not only improve your listening skills, but discover language of the heart that will make your language more sophisticated and relevant to your personal life.
+By learning Korean song lyrics, you can not only improve your listening skills, but discover language that will make your language more sophisticated and relevant to your personal life.

 Many language learners worry and stress about practicing their listening skills, and feel that listening is the area that they find most difficult when communicating in Korean.